calvintwr/not/readme.md

 ```
 Will give error:
 ```
-!
-Error: Hey there!
+Hey there!
 We are sorry that something broke, please try again!
 [Hint: (someWrongInput) expect string got array at file.js - xx function. ]
 ```

 ## License